Sujayv1/Intel-Product-Sentimental-analysis-2024/README.md

 A python tool to classify the reviews from E-commerce sites as POSITIVE, NEGATIVE & COMPARATIVE This project performs sentiment analysis on a dataset of textual reviews.
 The sentiment of each review is predicted using a Naive Bayes classifier trained on TF-IDF vectorized text data.

-Project Structure
+About our files:
-sentiment_analysis.py: Main Python script to perform sentiment analysis. sentimental_analysis_updated.csv: Input dataset containing reviews and their actual sentiment labels.
+Project Structure:-

-Requirements
+intel - supervised approach - RANDOMFOREST APPROACH Untrained(optional) - unsupervised approach - KMEANS APPROACH

-Ensure you have the following Python packages installed: pandas scikit-learn
+Ensure you have the following Python packages installed: pandas scikit-learn seaborn

 You can install the required packages using pip: pip install pandas scikit-learn Dataset
-The dataset sentimental_analysis_updated.csv should be placed in the C:\\Users\\User\\Desktop\\ML\\ directory.
+The dataset sentimental_analysis_updated.csv should be placed in the #YOUR_PATH.
 It contains two columns:

 reviews.text_reduce: The text of the reviews.
 label: The actual sentiment label of each review.